YAHABOT/trading-sop-v1/documents/VISION.md

 This is not a corporate product.
 This is a weapon — built by me, for me —
 to forge the trader I know I can become.

+# PRODUCT VISION — V1.1 Update

+The trading journal aims to mirror the cognitive structure of a disciplined intraday trader.
+The system should feel like a sequence of mental states represented as modules:

+1. Preparation (Module 1)
+2. Observation (Module 2)
+3. Decision & Execution (Module 3)
+4. Reflection (Module 4)

+The new horizontal design reflects the reality that these states coexist and influence each other in real-time, rather than behaving as a linear form.

+Trade Ideas are now first-class citizens in the system: they begin before the signal prints, may evolve into trades, may be missed, or may be abandoned mid-formation.
+This mirrors real human cognition around setups.

+IF–THEN scenarios form the backbone of decision integrity and are now attached at the earliest stage (Pre-Trade Baseline).
+Emotional data is captured across all modules and reconstructed into a complete emotional chain during post-market review.
+Executions now support multi-add-on structures, conditional re-entry logic, and universal missed-R accounting.

+The vision is to create a tool that behaves exactly like a world-class trader’s mind: structured, self-aware, scenario-driven, and brutally accountable.